 Jeremy and I had the most memorable honeymoon (for good reasons) on a 12 Day Norwegian Cruise Lines Grand Mediterranean Cruise on board the NCL Spirit.
 Jeremy and I both love to eat, and we didn’t have a bad meal on our ship or in port.
 Jeremy ate so much on our trip that he turned down cupcakes today, and he never turns down sweets.
 While we were in port in Athens, we had our first of many Greek style salads.
 Every restaurant that we ate at had their own variation of a Greek style salad, and we arrived home I decided to make my own.
 The key to this salad is a good quality extra virgin olive oil, bad olive oil will completely ruin it.
 I hope you’ll check out my take on a traditional Greek style salad with this Tomato Cucumber Salad Recipe.
 This delicious and quick salad is my first recipe from my new series #WhatIAteOnVacation.

 If you’re a regular reader, you might have noticed my blog was unusually quiet for the last few weeks; Jeremy and I finally went on our honeymoon.
 We got married in early May, but we hadn’t been able to make time in our busy schedules to go anywhere.
 He ultimately booked a 12 day Grand Mediterranean Cruise on the Norwegian Cruise Line ship, the Spirit.
 We had the trip of a lifetime.
 We would highly recommend going on a cruise like ours because it was just so amazing.
 Check out this guide on CruiseAgency to find more about going on a Mediterranean cruise.
 Our cruise itinerary was amazing, and we managed to visit 6 countries and 21 cities in just 12 days.
+The Mediterranean has some of the most awe-inspiring and sought after destinations in the world and the best way to see them is definitely by boat.
 I plan on sharing a more in-depth reviews of the cruise, ship, ports, and itinerary, but I thought it would be fun to first share 12 photos from 12 days on the NCL Spirit and the ports we visited.
 I don’t consider all of these photos my best, I chose them because I feel that they sum up our trip.
 I hope you enjoy the photos and if you have any questions about our trip, please feel free to leave a comment or send me an email.

 Despite living most of my life in Kentucky, I had no idea that The Great American Brass Band Festival existed.
 It was founded 27 years ago, because Danville didn’t have a yearly festival (which I found surprising).
 It typically runs Thursday through Sunday the first weekend of June.
 The Great American Balloon Race is a small part of the festival that draws a large crowd to the local airport on Friday night of the festival.
 I think hot air balloons look magical in the sky, and it was the one event associated with the festival that I didn’t want to miss.
 A friend of mine told me about her visit to Napa Valley and the Napa Valley Balloons rides.
 She said it was amazing, and now I would love to plan to go there with my husband, but for now, we have the amazing festival that the Brass Band Festival to fulfill out music needs.